 Professor I. Glenn Cohen of Harvard Law School is one of the world's leading experts on the intersection of bioethics and the law, as well as health law.
 He is the faculty director of Harvard Law's Petrie-Flom Center.

 The Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law was founded to promote interdisciplinary analysis and legal scholarship in these fields.
-Today, the Center has grown into a leading research program dedicated to the unbiased legal and ethical analysis of pressing questions facing health policymakers, medical professionals, patients, families, and others who influence and are influenced by health care and the health care system.

 You may have heard a lot in the news about the president and others talking about drugs they think might be helpful or could help or might work for people who are in crisis due to the COVID pandemic.
 "Well, there was this great drug I'm hearing about, that there's not a lot of evidence for, there's no clinical trials, but I think it'll work wonders.
 I have a feeling or whatever."
 I want to talk a little about the law that governs the use of those druge.
 My name is Glenn Cohen, I'm a professor at Harvard Law School and I'm an expert at the intersection of law and medicine.